Trifunctional hypothesis: Reception

 Supporters of the hypothesis include scholars such as Émile Benveniste, Bernard Sergent and Iaroslav Lebedynsky, the last of whom concludes that "the basic idea seems proven in a convincing way".
+Benveniste initially criticized aspects of Dumézil's comparative method, but later supported the tripartite model and developed related arguments from Indo-European institutional vocabulary.
+C. Scott Littleton helped develop and disseminate Dumézilian comparison in Indo-European studies and comparative mythology.

 The hypothesis was embraced outside the field of Indo-European studies by some mythographers, anthropologists and historians such as Mircea Eliade, Claude Lévi-Strauss, Marshall Sahlins, Rodney Needham, Jean-Pierre Vernant and Georges Duby.
+Duby used the model in his analysis of the medieval estates of the realm, especially the division between those who pray, those who fight and those who work.
+Jacques Le Goff argued that in medieval studies the significance of the model lay less in proving Indo-European origins than in explaining how a social ideology worked and whose interests it served.